MadsHolten/PySPARQL2D3/readme.md

 Flag            | Required | Description
 --------------- | -------- | -----------
--t --triple     | X        | Path to one or more triple files in ttl-format -q --query      | X        | SPARQL query string or path to a file containing the SPARQL query -p --prefixes   |          | Path to JSON-file with prefixes.
+-t --triple     | X        | Path to one or more triple files in ttl-format -q --query      |          | SPARQL query string or path to a file containing the SPARQL query.
+If no SPARQL query is given, the whole graph will be parsed.
+-p --prefixes   |          | Path to JSON-file with prefixes.
 Defaults to ./data/prefixes.json -o --output     |          | Path to output file.
 Defaults to ./data.json